Bledlow-cum-Saunderton Neighbourhood Plan adopted by Wycombe District Council

-Further details on the referendum can be found on the Wycombe District Council website.
+Further details on the adoption of the neighbourhood Plan can be found on the Wycombe District Council website.

 Bledlow-cum-Saunderton Parish is set mostly within the Chilterns Area of Outstanding Natural Beauty.
 The Parish includes the villages of Bledlow, Bledlow Ridge and Saunderton with hamlets and scattered housing surrounded mainly by farms, woodland and other open spaces.
 The population is approximately 2,500 people living in 1,000 houses spread over an area of about 10½ square miles.

 70% of the Parish lies within the Chilterns Area of Outstanding Natural Beauty, and is classified as Green Belt.
 The built environment is one of small villages and hamlets connected by minor roads, with scores of listed buildings, 14 scheduled ancient monuments and an attractive landscape attracting tourists to the area and making the Parish a desirable place to live.

 The area attracts many walkers and there is an excellent network of footpaths and bridleways including ancient routes such as The Icknield Way.
 Though a rural area, the Parish has three pubs, a village shop, and it is also popular with both cyclists and horse riders.

 The Wycombe District Local Plan, which regulates land use and development in the Parish, contains very few planning policy which are specific to the Parish.

 In order to close this gap, in the summer 2015 the Parish Council started a project dedicated to developing a Neighbourhood Plan, precisely targeted to the needs of the area.
 By developing a Neighbourhood Plan the Parish Council believes we can gain more control over inappropriate development while proactively addressing the pressures upon us for more development.